meilisearch/documentation/resources/cookbooks/running_production.md

 sudo apt-get install certbot python-certbot-nginx
 ```

-Now let's run certbot script that will guide us through the installation:
+Now let's run the certbot script that will guide us through the installation:

 ```bash
 certbot --nginx
 ```

-Enter your email address, Agree to the Terms and conditions, and write your domain name.
-Finally you will be prompted with this options:
+Enter your email address, agree to the Terms and Conditions, and write your domain name.
+Finally you will be prompted with these options:

 ```bash
 Please choose whether or not to redirect HTTP traffic to HTTPS, removing HTTP access.